sajeevsp/webpack-bootstrap-react/README.md

 Site will open on default browser.

-For building site for production deployemnt.
+For building site for production deployment.

 `npm run build`

 "buildspec.yml" for AWS Codebuild.

+To run tests

+`npm test`

+To generate coverage report

+`npm run coverage`